sodabubblewine/sodabubblewine.github.io/README.md

     9. i-irreflexivities are inclusions of their component with i-nonidentities.
     10. i-totalreflexivities are inclusions of i-identities with their component

+## HOW VALIDITY, CONSISTENCY, IMPLICATION, AND EQUIVALENCE WORK

+Predicates are
+1. valid, recall, waow each substitution of lexicon for supplemented lexicon in them, i.e. suplemented lexical substitution (SLS), denotes everywhere,
+2. consistent waow their negation is nonvalid (some of their SLSs denote somewhere),
+3. implied by others waow the conjunction of their self (the conclusion) with the negation of the other (the premise) is nonconsistent (each of their SLSs denotes where the same of the other does), and
+4. equivalent to others waow they are mutually implicative (each of their SLSs denotes waow the same of the other does).

 ## HOW PREDICATE ABSTRACTS WORK

 1. The English relative clause 'who loves Dick' and the pidgin 'x such that x loves Dick' are uniformly paraphrased by the *predicate abstract* '{x: x loves Dick}'.